MaxLugo/SVARIV/README.md

 runtime.txt
 python version to be use in this case was tested in python-3.7.6 But it should run in python 3+

+At the moment the confidence intervals are constructed with a simple bootstrap procedure which is not the intervals presented in the paper.

+# Jobs to be done

+Create the intervals CS_AR and the intervals CS_plugin of the methodology in the paper.